ElisaHery/passport-auth/readme.md

 - Import database in PhpMyAdmin from file _dbScripts/passport-auth.sql_

-- To establish connexion between app and database, change password and in congig/main.js file
+- To establish connexion between app and database, change your informations in config/main.js file

 ```module.exports = {
   secret: "Passphrase for encryption",